Review by Frank Plowright

 With the exception of The Big Fat Kill following A Dame to Kill For, The Sin City books can be read in any order.
 The location is the connecting aspect, but they occur at different times, although there are connection points, most often in a bar where several dramas are occurring simultaneously.

 This was originally released just as Sin City, but as more books followed, and this moved through several printings, it was retitled The Hard Goodbye.
-It’s collected with the other six books in the oversize hardback Big Damn Sin City.
+It’s collected with the other six books in the oversize hardback Big Damn Sin City, and also available in a 2016 Curator’s Collection presenting the entire story via high quality scans of the original artwork.